Phoenix3214/snake/README.txt

 	* Use an icon for the apple.
 (I know how)
 	* Draw only what is needed to the canvas.
 (I know how)
 	* Make a 'rainbow mode',
-		which makes the snake is rainbow colored.
+		which draws the snake rainbow colored.
 (I know how)
 	* A 'playerBot' which is described above.
 (I don't know how)

 Things I have already added: